tysonmote/rapper/README.markdown

 Static asset packager and compressor with versioning and built-in view helpers.
 Easy to configure, easy to use, and easy to ignore when you want to.
 No crazy JavaScript comment DSLs, either.

-Merb and Sinatra view helpers are coming soon, as well as pluggable compression backends (YUI Compressor, Google Closure Compiler, etc.) `rapper` currently only includes Google Closure Compiler.
+Merb and Sinatra view helpers are coming soon, as well as pluggable compression backends (YUI Compressor, Google Closure Compiler, etc.) `rapper` currently only includes YUI Compressor.

 ## Packaging assets without wanting to claw your eyes out